 Follow these steps to draw your own mandala:

 Find an adequate working surface in an undisturbed area that has a minimal disturbance.
-The peace and quiet ensure that your creative juices keep flowing undisturbed.
+The peace ensures that your creative juices keep flowing undisturbed.

 Get comfortable and make sure that you are relaxed.

-Start by drawing a perfect square on the black canvas using the pencil and ruler.
+Start by drawing a perfect square on the black canvas using a pencil and ruler.
 After taking precise measurements, put a dot in the exact center of the square.

-To help you achieve the symmetry, split the image that you have just drawn into two.
-This will make it so much easier for you to create balance by drawing on one side, what you drew on the other side.
+To help you achieve symmetry, split the image that you have just drawn into two.
+This will make it so much easier for you to create balance by drawing on one side that you drew on the other side.

 Draw circles around the central dot using the compass to make them perfect and neat.

 Make other dots that are an equal distance away from the center.
-These new dots should enclose the original central dot in such a way that when they’re joined, they make a perfect circle.
+These new dots should enclose the original central dot so that they make a perfect circle when they’re joined.
 Draw other circles around these new dots

 Within the figure are blank sections that you can fill with whatever pattern on the symbol that you like.
 Just draw whatever design that comes to mind.

-After you’re done the drawing and you really like the outcome, you can now color your mandala as you see fit.
+After you’re done with the drawing, and you really like the outcome, you can now color your mandala as you see fit.

 It’s so much fun coloring a mandala.
-After you’re done drawing you might consider coloring it for a great finish.
+After you’ve drawn it, you might consider coloring it for a great finish.